 While Diovan HCT scientific name is valsartan and hydrochorothiazide, it is a combination of Diovan and a diuretic or water pill.
-Some people with high blood pressure need more than one medication to lower there measurements.
+Some people with high blood pressure needs more than one medication to lower their measurements.

 At first my doctor kept saying it was not the medication until after nine months of constantly coughing and at my insistence I was taken off this medication.

-Of course your doctor has the right to prescribe a medication that they think is the best one for you.
-But, you have the right to have some input because it is your body that the drug is going into and you know when you body is not accepting a medication well.
+Of course, your doctor has the right to prescribe a medication that they think is the best one for you.
+But you have the right to have some input because it is your body that the drug is going into and you know when your body is not responding to a medication well.

-Medications can be great, but they are not perfect, they all cause some sort of side effects and then you have those with side effects so severe you must discontinue taking them.
+Medications can be great, but they are not perfect, they all cause some sort of side effects.
+Then you have those with side effects so severe you must discontinue taking them.

 As soon as you start taking Diovan watch for changes to your body, though sometimes the side effects might not become apparent until months later.

-As brilliant as your doctor may be, sometimes they base their decision of certain medication on faulty information or it could be as simple as hearing more about a certain drug often.
+As brilliant as your doctor may be, sometimes they base their decision of certain medications on faulty information or it could be as simple as hearing more about a certain drug often.

-So before just taking the little slip of paper prescribing Diovan blood pressure medication, have a discussion with your doctor and ask some of these questions:
+So before accepting Diovan as your blood pressure medication, have a discussion with your doctor and ask some of these questions: